11 Normal Linear Models

 \[\boldsymbol{\beta} = \begin{pmatrix} \beta_0 \\ \beta_1 \end{pmatrix}\]

-where \(x_1 , \dots, x_n\) are the observed values for the predictor variable, \(x\).
+where \(x_1 , \dots, x_n\) are the observed values for the predictor variable \(x\).
 The first column of \(\boldsymbol{X}\) contains only ones because the values in this column are multiplied with the intercept, \(\beta_0\) .
-To the intercept, the product of the second element of \(\boldsymbol{\beta}\), \(\beta_1\) , with each element in the second column of \(\boldsymbol{X}\) is added to obtain the predicted value for each observation, \(\boldsymbol{\mu}\):
+To the intercept, the product of each element of the second column of \(\boldsymbol{X}\) with the second element of \(\boldsymbol{\beta}\), \(\beta_1\), is added to obtain the predicted value for each observation, \(\boldsymbol{\mu}\):

 \[\begin{align} \boldsymbol{X \beta}= \begin{pmatrix} 1 & x_1 \\ \dots & \dots \\ 1 & x_n \end{pmatrix} \times \begin{pmatrix} \beta_0 \\ \beta_1 \end{pmatrix} = \begin{pmatrix} \beta_0 + \beta_1x_1 \\ \dots \\ \beta_0 + \beta_1x_n \end{pmatrix}= \begin{pmatrix} \hat{y}_1 \\ \dots \\ \hat{y}_n \end{pmatrix} = \boldsymbol{\mu} \tag{11.3} \end{align}\]

-In Equation (11.1), the fitted values \(\mu_i\) are directly defined by the model coefficients, \(\beta_{0}\) and \(\beta_{1}\) .
-Therefore, when we can estimate \(\beta_{0}\), \(\beta_{1}\) , and \(\sigma^2\), the model is fully defined.
-The last parameter \(\sigma^2\) describes how the observations scatter around the regression line and relies on the assumption that the residuals are normally distributed.
-The estimates for the model parameters of a linear regression are obtained by searching for the best fitting regression line.
-To do so, we search for the regression line that minimizes the sum of the squared residuals.
+In Equation (11.1), the fitted values \(\mu_i\) are defined by the model coefficients, \(\beta_{0}\) and \(\beta_{1}\) .
+Therefore, when we can estimate \(\beta_{0}\), \(\beta_{1}\), and \(\sigma^2\), the model is fully defined.
+The third parameter, \(\sigma^2\), describes how the observations scatter around the regression line and relies on the assumption that the data points are normally distributed around the fitted value, i.e. around the regression line.
+The estimates for the model parameters of a linear regression are obtained by searching the best fitting regression line, which is generally defined as the line that minimizes the sum of the squared residuals.
 This model fitting method is called the least-squares method, abbreviated as LS.
-It has a very simple solution using matrix algebra (see e.g., Aitkin et al. 2009).
+It has a very simple solution using matrix algebra (see e.g., Aitkin et al. 2009), which is one reason why the least-squares regression line is generally used (and not, e.g., a line that minimizes the absolute residuals).

 ## (Intercept) x